-|Captain John Martin|
+|Colonel John "Jack" Martin|

 John Martin was a member of the party that rescued Cleveland when the Tories, under Riddle, captured him at Old Fields.
 Later the party captured Riddle along with his son and another Tory.
 He fought with Colonel William Davidson to rout a band of loyalists under Colonel Bryan when they joined the British at Colson’s mill.

 In October of 1780 when the Overmountain Men marched to King’s Mountain, where they defeated Ferguson and the Loyalists, Jack Martin was in Cloud’s company under the command of Cleveland.
 While scouting with Thomas Lankford both men were wounded and left for dead.
 Martin recovered and rejoined his company after the battle at King’s Mountain.
 When the Overmountain Men joined General Nathaniel Greene at Guilford Courthouse in March of 1781, Jack Martin marched with Major Winston under the command of General Pickens.
 Martin was wounded at least two times while fighting the Tories and British and carried buckshot in his temple the rest of his life.